jayyzzeezzy/todo-list/README.md

 ### Live Preview

-You should have a folder structure that looks like below:
+Your folder structure should look like below:

 ```
 TODO-LIST